Top Harris County DWI Lawyer

 For years, Harris County has had one of the highest rates of alcohol-related traffic deaths in the United States causing the county to invest thousands of dollars in a DWI task force.
 This activity, which has included adopting No-Refusal Weekends, has resulted in hundreds of innocent people being arrested for DWI.
-If you need a Harris County DWI lawyer who will aggressively fight for you, call the office of Trichter & Murphy at (713) 524-1010 24/7 to speak to an attorney.
+If you need a Harris County DWI lawyer who will aggressively fight for you, call the office of Trichter & LeGrand 24/7 to speak to an attorney.

 It’s important to remember that you are innocent until PROVEN guilty.
 You may think that the State has an insurmountable amount of evidence against you–from video tape showing you performing unfair roadside tests, inaccurate results from breath or blood tests.
-But with a DWI Specialist on your side, you still have a chance of defending your case successfully.
+But with a Harris County DWI Attorney and DWI Specialist on your side, you still have a chance of achieving a positive outcome.

 Harris County DWI Facts 2016